Atrial Fibrillation Ablation

 What happens during ablation?

-do the ablation.
+technicians will do the ablation.
 During the procedure:

 You may have numbing medicine (local anesthetic) put on your skin where the team will

-make a small cut (incision).
+insert several IV (intravenous) lines called sheaths.
 This is usually in your groin.

 your blood vessel.
 Electrode catheters are long, thin, flexible tubes with electrodes